sarahthoorens/movies-and-more/README.md

 - Your search value is saved in local storage, it will show you the recent top 6 search history in landing page.git
 - You can select your search history and get the search results.

- You will see the movie poster again on the left along with general information on the movie, below that you will see a gif carosel that lists up to five gifs related to the movie/series/franchise that you can scroll through.
-To the right (or below depending on screen size) you will see up to three youtube links for top youtube videos related to the searched movie.
-Clicking on the youtube link will take you to the youtube video in question.